A general multi-scale description of metastable adaptive motion across fitness valleys: Model and Main Results

 \begin{assumption} \begin{enumerate}[(i)] \item The mutation probability satisfies $\mu_K=K^{-1/\alpha}$ for some $\alpha \in \R_+\setminus \N$. \item For each $\v\subset V$ such that $LVE_+(\v)=\{\bar{n}(\v)\}$, it holds $f(w,\v)\neq0$, for all $w\notin\v$. \end{enumerate}

 \end{assumption}

 \begin{remark} Both of these assumptions are purely technical.
 The first one prevents the case where a fit mutant population of size of order 1 can die out due to stochastic fluctuations such that fixation in the population becomes random.
-The second one allows us to approximate non-resident subpopulations by branching processes that are either super- or subcritical, but not critical. \end{remark}
+The second one allows us to approximate non-resident subpopulations by branching processes that are either super- or subcritical, but not critical.
+Note that the second assumption is only required for subsets $\v$ that allow for a unique positive equilibrium state (i.e.\ such that $LVE_+(\v)$ contains exactly one element). \end{remark}

 Under these assumptions, the evolution of the population on the time scale $\ln K$ has been studied in \cite{CoKrSm21}.
-The authors give an algorithmic description of the limiting evolution of $\beta^K(t\ln K)$ as long as there always exists a unique asymptotically stable equlibrium of the Lotka-Volterra system \ref{LV_system} involving all macroscopic traits.
+The authors give an algorithmic description of the limiting evolution of $\beta^K(t\ln K)$ as long as there always exists a unique asymptotically stable equilibrium of the Lotka-Volterra system \eqref{LV_system} involving all macroscopic traits.
 In the following, we give the heuristics of this description.
 For the precise result we refer to Section \ref{proof_logK}.

 Roughly speaking, for a given set of resident traits $\v$ at their (coexistence) equilibrium $\bar{n}(\v)$, every living microscopic trait $w\in V_\liv$ can grow (or shrink) with rate at least $f(w,\v)$.
 This is due to the fact that the competitive interaction with all microscopic traits can be neglected in comparison with this rate.
 If there was no mutation (i.e.\ $\mu_K=0$), $f(w,\v)$ would be the exact growth rate of $w$.
 However, due to incoming mutants from neighbouring traits, the population size of $w$ is also at least as big as a $\mu_K$-fraction of the population sizes of its (incoming) neighbours.
-This yields the relation
+Since we only consider the order of the population size $\beta^K_w$, the largest of these influences dominates the asymptotics and a sum of population sizes (coming from different mutation sources) yields a maximum in the exponent.
+Overall, we obtain the relation